The right portable heater type depends on the application, the size of your space, the amount of ventilation and your budget.

 Open flame direct fired heater

 Open flame direct fired heaters have an exposed flame—look closely and you can see it.
+They are ideal for concrete and masonry pours.
 They produce the most heat in a short period.
 A torpedo heater, aka salamander heater, is the classic example.
 Open flame heaters may be undesirable in certain industrial settings.

 Enclosed flame direct fire heater